-RccRecWait, RccSend.
+See also RccReceive, RccSend.

-RccReceiveMsg

-The RccReceiveMsg function receives a DDA message.
-If no data is available, the function returns immediately.

-int RccReceiveMsg(Shandle, Message)

-RCS\SREF Shandle; RCS\PMCB Message;

-Message A pointer to a message control block (MCB) into which message control block, see page 3-2.

-RccReceiveMsg will place the data received.
-For details of the

-The RccReceiveMsg function returns SUCCESS for successful completion, or one of the return codes listed in Appendix A. The following are likely errors:

-RCE\MOREDATA The data received is longer than the size of the supplied data

-RCE\NODATA No data is available.

-RCE\QUALOVFL The qualifier buffer is longer than 255 bytes.

-RCE\QUALTRUNC The qualifier received is longer than the size of the supplied qualifier buffer.
+3.9 RccRecWaitMsg

+Purpose The RccRecWaitMsg function receives a DDA message.
+If no data is i uipose available, the function waits.
+Synopsis int RccRecWaitMsg(Shandle, Message) RCS_SREF Shandle; RCS_PMCB Message; Parameters Shandle The session reference of the required connection, returned by RccAccept Or RccConnect.
+Message A pointer to a message control block (MCB) into which RccRecWaitMsg will place the data received.
+For details of the message control block, see page 3-2. function returns success for successful completion, or Return - odes listed in Appendix A. The following are likely errors: value Illegal session reference.
+RCE_MOREDATA The data received is longer than the size of the supplied data buffer (see below).
+RCE_QUALOVFL The qualifier buffer is longer than 255 bytes.
+RCE_QUALTRUN C The qualifier received is longer than the size of the supplied qualifier buffer.
 The qualifier is truncated.

-RCE\QUALTRUNC\MOREDATA

-Neither the data buffer nor the qualifier buffer is large enough for the returned data.

-RCE\THOSTDISC Transport: circuit disconnected.
-RCE\TRCV Transport: receive failure.

-On return from RccReceiveMsg, the elements of the MCB will be set to the following:

-Mcb.FunctionThe DDA function code.Mcb.ReferenceThe DDA reference number.
+RCE_QUALTRUN C_MOREDATA Neither the data buffer nor the qualifier buffer is large enough for the returned data.
+RCE_THOSTDIS Transport: circuit disconnected.
+RCE_TRCV Transport: receive failure.
+Remarks On return from Rcc following: RecWaitMsg, the elements of the MCB will be set to the Mcb.Function The DDA function code.
+Mcb.Reference The DDA reference number.
+Mcb.QualLength The number of bytes received in Mcb .
+QualBuffer.
+Mcb.DataLength The number of bytes received in Mcb .
+DataBuffer .
 Mcb.QualBuffer The pointer to the qualifier buffer.
-The buffer will be filled with the

-DDA qualifier data.
+The buffer will be filled with the DDA qualifier data.

-Mcb.QualLength The number of bytes received in Mcb.QualBuffer.

-Mcb.MaxQualLength Unchanged.

 Mcb.DataBuffer The pointer to the DDA data buffer.
 The buffer will be filled with the DDA data.

-Mcb.DataLength The number of bytes received in Mcb.DataBuffer.

-Mcb.MaxDataLength Normally unchanged, but see below.

-If the length of the DDA data exceeds that of the data buffer, RccReceiveMsg will return the error RCE\MOREDATA or RCE\QUALTRUNC\MOREDATA.
+Mcb.MaxQualLen gth Unchanged.
+Mcb.MaxDataLe Normally unchanged but see below.
+DDA data exceeds that of the data buffer, return the error RCE_MOREDATA.
 Under these circumstances, the MaxDataLength element will be set to the total length of the data sent.
-To receive the remaining data, save the data received by the first call, and then call RccReceiveMsg again with the same MCB, repeating as necessary until you have received all of the data.

-Once one byte of data has been received, RccReceiveMsg will wait until it has filled the supplied buffer or the end of the message has been reached.
-This is not normally a problem, but in exceptional circumstances, network problems could cause the transfer to take longer than usual.

-'''

-#include <ros/rcc.h>

-#define BUFSIZE 1024

-#define QUALSIZE 255

-#define ERRSIZE 128

-main () {

-unsigned char QualBuf[QUALSIZE]; / Qualifier buffer /

-unsigned char RcvBuf[BUFSIZE]; / Data buffer /

-/ Message Control Block /

-RCS MCB Msg;

-RCS PMCB PtrMsg;

-/ Pointer to the MCB /

-/ To hold returned value /

-int RetCode;

-char ErrorStr[ERRSIZE];

-/ Buffer for error message /

-/ Initialise the MCB /

-Msq.Function = 0;

-/ DDA function code /

-Msg.Reference = 0;

-/ DDA reference number /

-'''

-'''

-Msg.QualLength = 0;

-Msg.DataLength = 0;

-Msg.QualBuffer = QualBuf;

-/ Louncer to qualifer buffer / Pointer to data buffer /

-/ Size of qualifier buffer /

-Msg.MaxOualloach

-/ Pointer to qualifer buffer /

-Msg.MaxQualLength = sizeof(QualBuf);

-/ Size of data buffer /

-Msg.MaxDataLength = sizeof(RcvBuf);

-/ Set a reference to the MCB /

-PtrMsg = &Msg;

-/ Loop until there is data available... /

-while ((RetCode = RccReceiveMsg(Shandle, PtrMsg))

-== RCE NODATA) {

-/ Do something while waiting for the data /

-}

-/ If an error occurred... /

-if (RetCode != SUCCESS) {

-/ Get the error description /

-RccError(RetCode, ErrorStr);

-/ Display an error message /

-printf("RccReceiveMsg error:%s\n ", ErrorStr);

-else {

-/ Do something with the data /

-}

-}

-'''

-In the above example, Msg is declared as a message control block and initialised.
-A formatted DDA message will be returned in Msg by RccReceiveMsg.
+To re eceive the remaining data, save the data received by the first call, and then call RccRecWaitMsg again with the same MCB, repeating as necessary until you have received all the data.
+Example #include <ros rcc.h=""> #define BUFSIZE 1024 #define QUALSIZE 255 #define ERRSIZE 128 .</ros> • main () { • · · · · · · · · · · · · · · · · · · · unsigned char QualBuf[QUALSIZE]; / Qualifier buffer / unsigned char RcvBuf[BUFSIZE]; / Data buffer / RCS_MCB Msg; / Message Control Block / RCS_PMCB PtrMsg; / Pointer to the MCB / int RetCode; / To hold returned value / char ErrorStr[ERRSIZE]; / Buffer for error message / / Initialise the MCB / Msg.Function = 0; / DDA function code / Msg.Reference = 0; / DDA reference number / Msg.QualLength = 0; Msg.DataLength = 0; Msg.QualBuffer = QualBuf; / Pointer to qualifer buffer / Msg.DataBuffer = RcvBuf; / Pointer to data buffer / / Size of qualifier buffer / Msg.MaxQualLength = sizeof(QualBuf); / Size of data buffer.
+If we set this to 0, no data will initially be returned, but Msg.MaxDataLength will be returned set to the total length of the data.
+We can then allocate a buffer of the correct size and call RccWaitMsg again to fetch the data. / Msg.MaxDataLength = 0; PtrMsg = &Msg / Set a reference to the MCB / . / Wait for data to become available / RetCode = RccRecWaitMsg(Shandle, PtrMsg); / If there is data available / if (RetCode == RCE MOREDATA RetCode == RCE_QUALTRUNC_MOREDATA) { / Allocate a buffer to receive the data / Msg.DataBuffer = (unsigned char )calloc(Msg.MaxDataLength, sizeof(unsigned char)); / Get the data / RetCode = RccRecWaitMsg(Shandle, PtrMsg); } / If an error occurred / if (RetCode != SUCCESS) { / Get the error description / RccError(RetCode, ErrorStr); / Display an error message / printf("RccRecWaitMsg error:%s\n ", ErrorStr); } else { / Do something with the data /

-RccRecWaitMsg, RccSendMsg.
+See also RccReceiveMsg, RccSendMsg.